andyt530/py-az2tf/README.md

 2. login to the Azure cli2  (az login)
 3. run the tool

-## Experimental: using the docker version
-1. Build with: $ docker build --rm -f "Dockerfile" -t az2tf:latest .
-2. If it doesn't already exist make a "generated" directory ($ mkdir generated)
-3. Run with "$ ./runme.sh"

 (would appreciate feedback on how to better use docker)